 Our experience running an emergency medicine ultrasound fellowship since 2004 and creating the first combined emergency medicine/internal medicine (EM/IM) ultrasound fellowship in 2016, drove us to write this book.
 Our team includes senior EM doctors, IM doctors, and sonologist educators with more than 50 cumulative years of experience using and teaching ultrasound.
 Although numerous high-quality textbooks on point-of-care ultrasound have been written by luminaries in the field, it is impractical to bring a large text to the patient's bedside.
 And while there are several app- and Web-based resources, there is nothing like paper in hand—paper never runs out of battery or drops the Internet connection.
 We realize that trainees often need just a small nudge at the point of care: a reminder of what images to acquire and how to get them, or a quick glance at a pathologic image in comparison with a normal one.
 This book fills that need, providing those point-of-care tips for when a learner can't have an expert at their shoulder.
 It doesn't replace the comprehensive ultrasound text, but for the learner at all levels, this pocket guide will alleviate the anxiety of scanning while preventing some of the more common pitfalls.

 HOW TO USE THIS BOOK “… but my pockets are already full!”

 Each chapter in this book is divided into four sections: Key Images, Acquisition Tips, Interpretation and Pitfalls, and Examples of Pathology.
-They are conveniently located on cards that can be popped out and brought ...
+They are conveniently located on cards that can be popped out ...